 - Interview questions your family should ask

-- Developing a list of schools to which you may apply and any specific strategies
+- Developing a list of schools to apply to and any specific strategies

 An individual meeting is held with each family.
 During this time, we will review the student profile to date and discuss formal applications.
-Much of this work will focus upon developing a list comprised of 3 different categories of schools.
-For most families, a productive application strategy is to choose between 4 and 6 schools to which to apply.
-In this group, there should be 1 or 2 “reach” schools, 2 or 3 “match” schools, and 1 to 2 “safety” schools.
+Much of this work will focus upon developing a list comprised of three different categories of schools.
+For most families, a productive application strategy is to choose between four and six schools to which to apply.
+In this group, there should be one or two “reach” schools, two or three “match” schools, and one to two “safety” schools.

 - We will review the student’s profile once again, this time taking into account any significant changes.
 We will then make any additions and/or deletions to the list of schools and work to classify each school in one of three distinct areas: safety, match, or reach.